Healthdirect Free Australian health advice you can count on.

 What is gastric sleeve surgery?

-Gastric sleeve surgery, or sleeve gastrectomy, is surgery for weight loss that involves removal of a large part of the stomach.
-After the surgery, the person feels full after eating a small amount of food.
+Gastric sleeve surgery, also known as sleeve gastrectomy, is the most common type of bariatric surgery in Australia.
+It is surgery for weight loss that involves the removal of a large part of the stomach.
+After the surgery, you will feel full after eating a small amount of food.

-The surgery also makes people feel less hungry because a smaller stomach will produce lower levels of a hormone called ghrelin, which causes hunger.
+The surgery also makes you feel less hungry, because a smaller stomach will produce lower levels the hormone ghrelin, which is responsible for the sensation of hunger.

 How do I prepare for gastric sleeve surgery?

-If you are considering surgery, you are likely to need different tests to make sure that gastric sleeve surgery is right for you.
+If you are considering surgery, your doctor will refer you for tests to make sure that gastric sleeve surgery is right for you.
+You may be asked to attend an information session to learn more about the surgery and what to expect afterwards.

-Your doctor will advise you about any changes you need to make to medicines and your diet in the weeks or days before surgery.
-And you will need to stop eating and drinking the night before you have the surgery.
+To lower your risk of complications, it's recommended to eat a very limited diet for several weeks before having surgery.
+Your doctor will tell you more about any changes you need to make to medicines and your diet in the weeks or days before surgery.

-The surgeon will use a stapling device to create a small tube or 'sleeve' in the stomach, then remove the rest of the stomach.
+The surgeon will use a stapling device to create a small tube ('sleeve') in the stomach, and then remove the rest of the stomach.

 illustration of a gastric sleeve